 Functions: Hours, minutes, seconds, date

-Case material: Stainless steel, black DLC-treated
+Case: Stainless steel, black DLC-treated

 Bezel shape: Round